-Financial abuse is where someone else has taken control of your money without your knowledge or consent, or they have crossed the boundaries of trust between you.
+Financial abuse is where someone else has taken control of your money without your knowledge or consent, or where you can no longer trust them.

-People are more vulnerable to financial abuse when they have to depend on family or carers for help with spending or managing their money.
+People are more vulnerable to financial abuse when they depend on family or carers for help with spending or managing their money.

 Financial abuse happens when someone else:

-• Uses your money without your knowledge or permission
+checklist icon. uses your money without your knowledge or permission;

-• Promises care or services in exchange for money or property
+checklist icon. promises care or services in exchange for money or property;

-• Threatens to withdraw care or services unless you give them money or property
+checklist icon. threatens to withdraw care or services unless you give them money or property;

-• Makes decisions about how to spend your money without asking you
+checklist icon. makes decisions about how to spend your money without asking you; or

-• Gets you to sign documents you do not understand such as a deed, a power of attorney or a will
+checklist icon. gets you to sign documents you do not understand such as a deed, a power of attorney or a will.

 You can ask us for help